leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaltear-condition-retina
 - What is a lattice degeneration?
+- What is a lattice
+- My doctor said I have weak areas in my retina, what does it mean
 - What is lattice degeneration?
 - I have an area of weakness in my retina, what does it mean?
 - Where do lattice degeneration occur?